-He was comfortably sitting in the middle of the room, along with his air-headed pals.
-He looked like he was having a despiteful, nasty conversation with them.
-She could tell by that disgusting plaster of look on their knowledge deprived faces.
-He whispered slyly to them, cupping both of his hands to the side of his mouth with his eyes glistening with an unknown perverseness.
-His meathead pals leaned in hard to hear it, their faces almost touching.
-Then they all let out the most annoying and intriguing guffaw.
+He was comfortably sitting in the middle of the room, huddled in the center of a semi-circle surrounded by air-headed idiots.
+He looked like he was having a hell of nasty conversation with them.
+She could tell by that disgusting plaster of glint in their eyes.
+He bent down and whispered something slyly to them, cupping both of his hands to the side of his mouth with his eyes glistening with perverseness.
+His meat-head pals leaned in hard to hear it, their faces almost touching.
+Then they all let out the most annoying guffaw.

 She clenched her teeth in anger and annoyance.
-Why do people choose to gossip about the malignant things around them than to simply just ignore it?
+Why do people chose to gossip about the malignant things around them instead of simply ignoring it?
 Pathetic.
-She never understood why the hell guys loved to waste their time talking about anatomical parts that were supposed to be personal.
+She never understood why the heck guys loved to waste their time discussing anatomical parts of the opposite sex.

 She sighed as she shut her purple eyes, as if attempting to shove away all those unwanted thoughts and insane habits.
 This was getting more and more sick every damned second she spared him a glance.
 She reopened her eyes and focused on him again.
 Great.
 So now, eyes opened or not she'd be seeing him.
 And imagining-

 Damn.
-Life really was in the mood to freeze her mind at the most possible chilling temperature then dip it in some hundred degree Celsius boiling water.
-Life is ironic.
+Life really was in the mood to freeze her mind at the most possible chilling temperature then dip it in some hundred degree boiling water.
+Life was ironic.
 She remembered the infamous quote.
 Very ironic indeed.

-She would gaze at him then he would catch her doing it so he would stare at her also.
+She would gaze at him then he would catch her doing it so he would also stare at her.
 Then they would just stood there locking eyes on each other without any emotion on their faces.
 They had done it more than five times these past few months.
 And they were still continuing to do it.
 And it just happened to take place again.
 Right now.

 Cold blue connecting straight to amethyst.
 She tried to penetrate through his dense icy exterior.
 Yet she failed.
 She always did.
 She just wondered if he could-to her.
 But she knew he could.
 She could feel it, his laser-like eyes seeing through her carefully woven shield, completely and effortlessly.